 Who Should (and Shouldn't) Sell for Cash

-Cash sales work best for homeowners who are in one or more of these situations: the property needs repairs they can't afford or don't want to manage, there's a time-sensitive event driving the sale (job relocation, divorce, foreclosure, medical costs), the property has title complications like liens or probate, or there are difficult tenants that make traditional showings impossible.
+Cash sales work best for homeowners who are in one or more of these situations: the property needs repairs they can't afford or don't want to manage, there's a time-sensitive event driving the sale (job relocation, divorce, foreclosure, medical costs), the property has title complications like liens or probate, or there are difficult tenants that make traditional showings hard to coordinate.

 Cash sales are probably not the right fit if your house is recently renovated, you're in no rush, and you want to test the retail market.
-In that case, listing with an agent gives you the best shot at top dollar, even after commissions.
+In that case, listing with an agent may produce a higher net, even after commissions, because a retail buyer can pay for condition and presentation.

 The honest answer is that both paths have trade-offs.
 The question is which trade-offs you can live with.
 If you want to find out what your property is worth to a cash buyer, call FL Home Buyers at (561) 258-9405.
-Max Cohen will walk the property, explain exactly how we calculated the offer, and you can compare it against whatever your agent quotes.
-No pressure, no obligation, and we'll give you the number within 24 hours.
+Max Cohen will walk the property, explain the offer assumptions, and help you compare the written net against the agent path.
+Clear written terms, clear next steps, and a number you can evaluate before deciding.